 To learn how you can benefit from the new Oracle Analytics, visit Oracle.com/Analytics, and don't forget to subscribe to the Oracle Analytics Advantage blog and get the latest posts sent to your inbox.

-Guest author Rachel Bland is a director of product management for Oracle Analytics.
+Guest author Rachel Bland is a former director of product management for Oracle Analytics.